-Make sure to use a recommended bubble test solution from your wholesaler.
-Do not use soap water, which may cause cracking of flare nuts (soap water may contain salt, which absorbs moisture that will freeze when the piping gets cold), and/or lead to corrosion of flared joints (soap water may contain ammonia which causes a corrosive effect between the brass flare nut and the copper flare).

-- 1 Charge the system with nitrogen gas up to a gauge pressure of at least 200 kPa (2 bar).
+- Soap water may cause cracking of components, such as flare nuts or stop valve caps. - Soap water may contain salt, which absorbs moisture that will freeze when the piping gets cold. - Soap water contains ammonia which may lead to corrosion of flared joints (between the brass flare nut and the copper flare). - 1 Charge the system with nitrogen gas up to a gauge pressure of at least 200 kPa (2 bar).
 It is recommended to pressurize to 3000 kPa (30 bar) in order to detect small leaks. - 2 Check for leaks by applying the bubble test solution to all connections. - 3 Discharge all nitrogen gas.

-6.5.4 To perform vacuum drying
+7.3.4 To perform vacuum drying